scrapy/scrapy/docs/topics/loaders.rst

    processor* used in (1).
 The result of the input processor is appended to the data collected in (1) (if any).

-3. This case is similar to the previous ones, except that the values to be collected is assigned directly, instead of being extracted from a XPath.
+3. This case is similar to the previous ones, except that the value to be collected is assigned directly, instead of being extracted from a XPath.
    However, the value is still passed through the input processors.
 In this case, since the value is not iterable it is converted to an iterable of a